DVF Sets NY Fashion Week Ablaze with Reimagined and New Sultry Animal Prints with Her Spring 2025 Odyssey Collection

 Photo: Courtesy of TOMS

-Rock the Vote event host and Teen Vogue advocate, TOMS, opened their new store/café – complete with an outside patio in Williamsburg, Brooklyn.
-DSMC asked TOMS’ Director of Global Brand Marketing, Kate Faith, to discuss the – successful and impactful – Teen Vogue and TOMS collaboration.
+Rock the Vote event host and Teen Vogue advocate TOMS opened their new store/café with an outside patio in Williamsburg, Brooklyn.
+DSMC asked TOMS’ Director of Global Brand Marketing, Kate Faith, to discuss the successful and impactful collaboration between Teen Vogue and TOMS.

-DSMC: TOMS has partnered with Teen Vogue in the past, the recent Teen Vogue Summit in Austin last month, what makes this partnership so special?
+DSMC: TOMS has partnered with Teen Vogue, including the recent Teen Vogue Summit in Austin last month.
+What makes this partnership so special?

-Kate Faith: Our partnership with Teen Vogue started last year with the first ever Teen Vogue Summit where we hosted the opening day reception at TOMS HQ in Los Angeles.
-To continue this partnership, this year we hosted meet ups at our TOMS stores across America including Chicago, Austin, Los Angeles, and finally at our new store here in Brooklyn.
-Teen Vogue is educating and inspiring young people to take action, which is at the heart of what we’re doing here at TOMS.
+Kate Faith: Our partnership with Teen Vogue started last year with the first-ever Teen Vogue Summit, where we hosted the opening day reception at TOMS HQ in Los Angeles.
+To continue this partnership, this year, we hosted meet-ups at our TOMS stores across America, including Chicago, Austin, Los Angeles, and finally, at our new store here in Brooklyn.
+Teen Vogue educates and inspires young people to take action, which is at the heart of what we’re doing here at TOMS.
 We both know that Gen Z has the power and courage to change the world.
-We are here to support Teen Vogue as they rally the next generation to create a better world for us all.
+We support Teen Vogue as they rally the next generation to create a better world.

-DSMC: With over 60 million pairs of shoes donated to children around the world so far, what does TOMS hope to establish with the one-for-one model eyewear?
+DSMC: With over 60 million pairs of shoes donated to children worldwide, what does TOMS hope to establish with the one-for-one model eyewear?
 Is eyewear as scarce as shoes around the world?
 Why this product line?

-Kate Faith: Since our founding in 2006, TOMS has given over 80 million pairs of shoes to those in need both abroad and here in the United States.
-That number is something we’re very proud of, but we also recognize we can do more and have the opportunity to scale our impact beyond our shoe gives.
-TOMS launched eyewear in 2011 as we saw a need to help more people in a new way that would make a very big difference in their lives.
-During Blake’s travels, he saw many kids who weren’t able to see the chalkboard at school so would fall behind and elderly people developing cataracts which affected their work life and the livelihood of their family.
-Wanting to find a solution, he came up with TOMS eyewear – with every pair of sun and optical purchased, a person is provided an eye exam and given treatment through prescription glasses, medical treatments, or sight-saving surgery.
+Kate Faith: Since our founding in 2006, TOMS has given over 80 million pairs of shoes to those in need abroad and in the United States.
+We’re very proud of that number, but we also recognize we can do more and have the opportunity to scale our impact beyond our shoe gives.
+TOMS launched eyewear in 2011 as we saw a need to help more people in a new way that would make a massive difference in their lives.
+During Blake’s travels, he saw many kids who couldn’t see the chalkboard at school, so they would fall behind, and elderly people developed cataracts, which affected their work life and the livelihood of their families.
+Wanting to find a solution, he came up with TOMS eyewear – with every pair of sunglasses and optical glasses purchased, a person is provided an eye exam and treatment through prescription glasses, medical treatments, or sight-saving surgery.
 We have now provided sight to over 600,000 individuals around the world.
-I recently was in India on a Giving Trip and was able to witness a cataract surgery first hand.
-It was incredibly moving to see people’s reactions when their bandages came off and they were able to see their loved ones – some for the first time!
-I’m proud to work at a company that is creating this level of impact in the world.
+I recently witnessed cataract surgery firsthand in India on a Giving Trip.
+It was incredibly moving to see people’s reactions when their bandages came off and they could see their loved ones – some for the first time!
+I’m proud to work at a company creating this level of impact worldwide.

 DSMC: Does TOMS support/endorse certain politicians for the midterms?

-Kate Faith: Our #1 objective is to inspire and educate young people around the importance of using their voice to create positive change.
-Voting is one (very important) avenue for people to address the issues they care about most, and we want to provide the tools for people to make informed decisions when heading to the polls.
-We don’t endorse specific politicians, but our hope is that elected officials support basic human rights for all individuals.
+Kate Faith: Our #1 objective is to inspire and educate young people about the importance of using their voice to create positive change.
+Voting is one (significant) avenue for people to address the issues they care about most, and we want to provide the tools for people to make informed decisions when heading to the polls.
+We don’t endorse specific politicians but hope elected officials support all individuals’ fundamental human rights.
 We are in this together and must create a world that works better for all of us.
 To learn more about TOMS global work and products, click here.

 Screen Shot 2018-11-06 at 2.58.30 AM